BenAgro314/engsci_vault/BME205 Part 2/BME205 Week 8; Skeletal Muscles.md

 - **Z line:** flat cytoskeletal disc that connects the thin filaments of adjacent sarcomeres
 - **muscle growth** is achieved by adding new sarcomeres to the end of myofibrils, not by increasing the size of each sarcomere
 - **titin:**
-	- highly elastic protein that connects the ends of the thick filaments to the z line.
+	- highly elastic protein that connects the M line and the Z line along a thick filament
 	- made of 30000 amino acids
 	- stabilizes postion of thick filaments in relation to thin filaments
 	- contributes to muscle elasticity (spring like)